Cemeteries and graveyards, full of love, betrayal, tragic deaths, murder, and suicide. What will you find?

 Monument to Elsie Jane Nelly Mair-Rumley, St James the Less Churchyard, Stubbings, Berkshire.

-"In loving memory of dear Elsie second daughter of J. G. Mair-Rumley who fell asleep on Sept 5th 1888 aged 7 years - Depearted but not dead; not lost, but gone before -"
+"In loving memory of dear Elsie second daughter of J. G. Mair-Rumley who fell asleep on Sept 5th 1888 aged 7 years - Departed but not dead; not lost, but gone before -"

-Elsie Jane Nelly Mair-Rumley was born on 7th December 1880 in Chelsea London, to John George Valentine Mair-Rumley, an civil engineer, and his wife Louisa Helena Pascoe.
+Elsie Jane Nelly Mair-Rumley was born on 7th December 1880 in Chelsea London, to John George Valentine Mair-Rumley, a farmer, landowner, and civil engineer, and his wife Louisa Helena Pascoe.
 Elsie was christened in the parish of St Luke's, Chelsea, London on 26th February 1881.

-On the 1881 Census, Elsie can be found living with her parents and her elder siblings George Pascoe born in 1877 and Ida Florence born in 1878 at 12 Carlyle square in Chelsa, London.
+On the 1881 Census, Elsie can be found living with her parents and elder siblings George Pascoe, born in 1877. and Ida Florence, born in 1878 at 12 Carlyle Square, Chelsa, London.

 Sunday, 3 February 2013